usi-verification-and-security/golem/README.md

 - split-tpa

 Spacer engine is the default one.
-It represents are own implementation of the algorithm from [this paper](https://link.springer.com/article/10.1007/s10703-016-0249-4).
+It represents our own implementation of the algorithm from [this paper](https://link.springer.com/article/10.1007/s10703-016-0249-4).
 You might be familiar with the original implementation of Spacer inside [Z3](https://github.com/z3Prover/z3/).

 BMC engine implements the simple bounded model checking algorithm which checks for existence of increasingly longer counterexample paths in a given transition system.
 It uses incremental capibilities of the underlying SMT solver to speed up the process.